This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Wondering if the Living Well Planner is right for you?
-Let’s take a deep dive look inside the planner and you tell me what you think!
+Let’s take a deep dive look inside the planner so you can find out for yourself.

 Now if you are a planner addict like me you have looked inside an ungodly amount of planners.
 The first of November is my favorite time of year not because of the upcoming holidays, no, it’s because every store has a planner display I could spend HOURS in.

 I have tried so many different styles it is not even funny.
 And some came close.
 But no cigar.

 I came close for a while and was building a planner of my own out of the planner aisle at Hobby Lobby.
 You know the style with the three wrings in the middle just like a binder?
 Yeah, those ones.
 I even bought a hole puncher to make my own special pages.

 I was happy for over a year with the one I was using but do you know what happened?
 THEY STOPPED CARRYING MY FAVORITE INSERTS!!!!